-Tell participants users to open cLMIS homepage using the provided credentials.
+Tell users to open cLMIS homepage using the provided credentials.
 Also tell them to select Data Entry option from the main menu to show the report.
-Each district will show a list of
+Each district will show a list of stores/facilities as well as field offices in the said district.
+The report will only show for the current reporting month.
 TELL participants that user has to report on the following indicators;